CraigClark/imm-ux-design-class/assignments/inClassAssignments/ICA01_clientThumbnails_1of5/assignmentInstructionsICA01.md

 ### Thumbnails

-Create different thumbnails for a flower shop client's homepage.
+Create different thumbnails for a flower shop client’s homepage.

 ### Layout drawing

-You will do a layout drawing based on your thumbnail and provide an accompanying written submission.
+You will do a layout drawing based on your thumbnail.
 A layout drawing should be based on concepts you like from your thumbnails.

 Part 2-5 will be completed during other in-class exercises.